-It was just a dream...Just an illusion...
+It was just a dream; an illusion…

 I walked on a daydream with my head held up by a string, and the sting of memory that became confused by the concept of nothingness in time – 23 hours of awakened resolution, and half of sixty to breathe with the eyes closed.
 Why was I kept from sleep?